Given58x/Testing101/README.md

 -This is my second commit.
 I am getting better at Git -This is my one time commit
 -This is my third commit
+-Commit and squash
+-commit
+-Git lesson on branches